 In view of the multi-disciplinary nature of Nuclear Medicine, the specialty is considered to be strengthened by inclusion of practitioners from a variety of clinical backgrounds.
-Thus, this curriculum allows for entry into specialty training not only from a background in clinical medicine but also from radionuclide radiology and other specialties such as surgery and paediatrics.
+Thus, this curriculum allows for entry into specialty training not only from a background in clinical medicine but also from Clinical Radiology and other specialties such as surgery and paediatrics.
+Depending on the process of assessment used in this training they may be issued with a CCT or CESR (CP) but in both cases will be eligible for specialist registration.

-Entry from Clinical Medicine:
+Entry from Clinical Medicine

 Applicants for Specialty Training year 3 should have successfully completed Foundation training and either a) successfully completed approved core medical training (ST1 and ST2) or b) provide other evidence of achievement of core medical competencies.
-They should hold the full MRCP (UK) (after 2011)
+They must hold the full MRCP (UK).